devmenahil/llamaindex-agentic-rag/router-query-engine/README.md

    python main.py
    ```

+> **Note:** if you have a very new/unreleased Python version installed locally, some of these packages may not install cleanly in an editor like VS Code.
+If you hit install errors, it's easier to just run this in [Google Colab](https://colab.research.google.com/) instead, which uses a stable, well-supported Python version.

 ## Example output

 Running `main.py` prints the selected tool for each query (via `verbose=True`) followed by the response — one for a document-wide summary, one for a specific factual question.